BiBiServ/docker-kraken-template-gcb/README.md

 ## Running Kraken containers on the cluster nodes

-Let's start with a wrapper for the `docker run` command.
-This will make it easier to define the environment of your cluster when running your container.
-We will call a `COMMAND` in the container using the following script.
-At the same time, we will define which `SCRATCHDIR` (local disk) and `SPOOLDIR` (NFS shared between the master and all slaves) of the host will be mounted to the container.
+Let's start by creating wrapper script for the `docker run` command to make it easier for us to define the environment of the cluster when running a container.
+The script will call a `COMMAND` while simultaneously defining which `SCRATCHDIR` (local disk) and SPOOLDIR (NFS shared between the master and all slaves) of the host will be mounted to the container.

+### Bielefeld Setup

     docker_run.sh CONTAINER SCRATCHDIR SPOOLDIR COMMAND

+### Giessen Setup

+    docker_run.sh CONTAINER DBDIR DATADIR SPOOLDIR COMMAND

-The `docker run` command inside the script should look similar to this template:
+The `docker run` command inside the script should look like this (add mounts, container and command):

-    docker pull CONTAINER
-    docker run \
-        -e "NSLOTS=$NSLOTS" \
+    docker run -e "NSLOTS=$NSLOTS" ....
-        -v SCRATCHDIR:/path/inside/container/to/scratchdir \
-        -v SPOOLDIR:/path/inside/container/to/spooldir \
-        CONTAINER \
-        COMMAND

 Edit the `docker_run.sh` script in the `scripts` folder and define the mount points inside your container.

 ### Download Kraken Database

+**Note:** Donwloading the database to the local `SCRATCHDIR` is only necessary in the Bielefeld Setup.
+In the Giessen Setup, the database and data are provided via volumes and already mounted to the cluster nodes during startup.

 Now we can work on the Kraken pipeline which will run inside the container.

 First we need to download the Kraken database to each of the hosts.
 You need to work on the `kraken_download_db.sh`